Introduction

 Canadian Studies Programme (CSP) of the School of International Studies (SIS) at Jawaharlal Nehru University (JNU), New Delhi, is a full-fledged Area Studies programme on Canada.
 The first of its own kind, CSP is a taught-cum-research programme at the Masters' and Doctoral level on contemporary Canada.

 CSP was formally launched in the academic year 2001-02.
 Together with US and Latin American Studies Programmes, CSP constitutes the Centre for Canadian, US & Latin American Studies in SIS.
-The School of International Studies administers one of the largest area study and international studies programmes in India and admittedly in the developing world.
 In brief, CSP is one among the several premier area study programmes in SlS.

 Objectives of the CSP